Bandwidth/bandwidth.github.io/howto/howto.md

 # Bandwidth Building Blocks

-Here are some common tasks used to build up your full-features Voice & Messaging application.
+Here are some common tasks used to build up your full-featured Voice & Messaging application.

 ### Account Setup